 Exiting Kruger via the Pafuri Gate we continue to our lodge on the scenic lower slopes of the Venda Mountains in the Limpopo Province of South Africa.

 Here we enjoy our first cultural encounters with the local Venda people.
-After breakfast on day six we set off on a cultural day trip, visiting a local village, and stopping in at a school and clinic.
-Our cultural excursion includes a traditional African lunch in the village and we also enjoy a Venda dinner (own account) in the local village.
+Dinner on day five is enjoyed in a cave near camp.
+On day six we get up early for a walk to view rock art in the area, followed by breakfast at camp.
+After breakfast, we set off on a cultural day trip, visiting a local village, and stopping in at a school and tavern.
+Our cultural excursion includes a traditional African dinner in the local village.

 Leaving our lodge in Limpopo early this morning, we continue north into neighbouring Zimbabwe, crossing at the Beit Bridge border post, about two hours' drive away.

 Our first destination in southern Zimbabwe is the UNESCO World Heritage Site of Matobo National Park, covering 424 km² of boulder-strewn hills and valleys.
 The rugged Matopos Hills are of cultural and spiritual importance to the Ndebele people hosting burial and ceremonial sites.
 The most marked feature of the captivating landscapes is the giant granite boulders the park is named after, with Matobo meaning 'bald heads'.